SheaPan/Olist-E-Commerce-Data-Analysis-Project/dax/measures.md

 | seller_city     | Seller city             | Delivery performance analysis |
 | seller_state    | Seller state            | Regional sales and delivery trends |

-**Used for:** Delivery performance by seller, linking products to seller location, regional insights.
+**Used for:** Delivery performance by seller, linking products to seller location, and regional insights.

 ---